Adult Day School

 How do I register for a course?

 The link to our registration form will be posted on this webpage during the registration period.
-Before you register, please review the "What do I need to register" section above.
+Before you register, please review the "Registering" section above.

-• Recent TVDSB students: you will need your OEN; and a picture/pdf of transcripts for any non-TVDSB courses you may have taken; proof of citizenship
+• Recent TVDSB students: you will need your OEN; and a picture/pdf of transcripts for any non-TVDSB courses you may have taken; photo identification and proof of citizenship/immigration

-• Legacy TVDSB students (pre-2005): you will need a picture or pdf of transcripts for any non-TVDSB courses you may have taken; and a picture/pdf of a piece of paper with your name, birthdate and the statement "I attended TVDSB schools more than 15 years ago"; and proof of citizenship
+• Legacy TVDSB students (pre-2005): you will need a picture or pdf of transcripts for any non-TVDSB courses you may have taken; and a picture/pdf of a piece of paper with your name, birthdate and the statement "I attended TVDSB schools more than 15 years ago"; photo identification; and proof of citizenship/immigration status

-• New to TVDSB students: you will need a picture/pdf of your transcripts; and your OEN if you have previously taken courses in Ontario; proof of citizenship
+• New to TVDSB students: you will need a picture/pdf of your transcripts; and your OEN if you have previously taken courses in Ontario; photo identification; and proof of citizenship/immigration status

 • All students will need an email address that you check daily.
 All communications will be done through email.
-This CANNOT be a 'gotvdsb.ca' email address
+This CANNOT be a 'gotvdsb.ca' email address, a shared email address, or an account near its data limit

 • All students will need proof of identification and proof of citizenship in a picture or pdf format (Status card, birth certificate, passport, immigration/citizenship documents, refugee documents, etc.)

 OEN = Ontario Education Number.
 This number follows you throughout your Ontario education and is different than your student number.
 It is on all report cards and official school documents.
-Please email wheable@tvdsb.ca with your full legal name, date of birth, and last course you took to obtain your OEN if you don’t know it.
+Please email wheable@tvdsb.ca with your full legal name, date of birth, and a picture or scan of your photo ID to obtain your OEN if you don’t know it.

 Can I register if I don't have an OEN?